anupam-kumar-krishnan/Namaste-JavaScript/Chai aur Code JavaScript/08 JavaScript - Stack and Heap memory.md

 ## _Memory in JavaScript_

 ### _There are two types of Memory_
-- Stack (Primitive type) (will get a copy, original value desn't change)
+- Stack (Primitive type) (will get a copy, original value doesn't change)
 - Heap (Non-Primitive type) (will get reference, original value does change)

 <b>